 - 1/2 tsp vanilla extract

 - Preheat oven to 350 degrees.
-In a mixing bowl, whisk toghether flour, baking powder, baking soda, salt, cinnamon, nutmeg and ginger for 30 seconds, set aside.
-In a separate large mixing bowl stir together granulated sugar, light-brown sugar, vegetable oil and applesauce until well blended.
-Mix in eggs and vanilla, then blend in Greek yogurt.
+In a mixing bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, nutmeg and ginger for 30 seconds, set aside.
+In a separate large mixing bowl stir together granulated sugar and light-brown sugar (break up any clumps with your fingertips).
+Whisk in vegetable oil, applesauce and Greek yogurt until well blended.
+Add in eggs and vanilla mix until well blended.
 Stir in grated zucchini.
-Add flour mixture and stir just until combined.
+Add flour mixture and stir with a wooden spoon just until combined.
 Pour mixture into a buttered 13 by 9-inch baking dish.
-Bake in preheated oven 30 - 35 minutes until toothpick inserted into center comes out clean or with a few moist crumbs (no batter).
-Remove from oven and allow to cool completely before frosting (cover with plastic wrap after 20 - 30 minute of cooling to seal in moisture).
-Frost with Cream Cheese Frosting and cut into squares.
+Bake in preheated oven 32 - 35 minutes until toothpick inserted into center comes out clean or with a few moist crumbs (no batter).
+Remove from oven and allow to cool completely before frosting (cover with plastic wrap leaving a small opening on one corner after about 30 minute of cooling to seal in moisture).
+Frost with Cream Cheese Frosting sprinkle with nuts if desired (or decorate as desired) and cut into squares.

 - For the Cream Cheese Frosting:

-- In the bowl of an electric stand mixer fitted with a paddle attachment, whip together cream cheese and butter on medium-high speed until very pale and fluffy (nearly white), occasionally scraping down sides and bottom of bowl, about 6 - 8 minutes.
+- In the bowl of an electric stand mixer fitted with a paddle attachment, whip together cream cheese and butter on medium-high speed until smooth, occasionally scraping down sides and bottom of bowl.
 Blend in vanilla.
-Add powdered sugar and mix on low speed until combined then increase speed to medium and whip until very fluffy, about 4 - 5 minutes longer.
+Add powdered sugar and mix until light and fluffy.

 - Recipe Source: Cooking Classy